nicolasH/DisplayableCreator/README.md

 You can run the latest version of it [from the displayator website][jnlp] as a "Java Web Start"* application.

 The supported images types are the standard GIF, PNG, BMP and most JPEGs.
-Not supported formats include CMYK JPEG, PDF and TIFFs.
+Not supported formats include JPEG with CMYK color profile, PDF and TIFFs.

 On Windows, I do not know of a good free PDF renderer for transforming PDF into images.
 On Mac OS X, the Preview application can do it; it can also export CMYK JPEGs as PDFs and then those as PNG.

-I have also created a Java Application to rasterize PDFs but it only work for the simplest PDFs.
+I have also created another Java Application to rasterize PDFs but it only work for the simplest PDFs.
 You can see its [sources on github][pdf-jr-git], visit its [project homepage][pdf-jr] and even can [run it][pdf-jr-jnlp] (it's a JNLP).
 It is based on the [PDF-Renderer Library][pdf-lib] from java.net.

-*:[Java Web Start][java] application: a Java application that can run on your desktop without needing to install it permanently.
+*:[Java Web Start][java] application: a Java application that can run on your desktop by clicking on a link in your web browser; without needing to install it permanently.

 ### Usage :